FiveM-Scripts/Cops_FiveM/README.md

 * /fines (ID) (Amount) : force a player to pay a fine
 * /forceEnter : make the player look at the vehicle and stick to it, cuff the player, use the command to force the player to enter in the vehicle
 For forceEnter, the player MUST be close to the vehicle and look at it

-## Bugs
-Please share us your bugs by using Github's isssues system

 ## Special Thanks
 * Xtas3 for helping me to have policer uniform